 Arthritis Exercise Equipment you can use but not needed:

 If gripping is painful or not possible, tie the resistance bands to soft fabric such as wristbands or hair bands.

 - Dumbbells, Kettlebell, Ankle or Wrist Weights

-Don’t have any of the above?
+Don’t have any of the above equipment?
 Even cans of soup or dish soap jugs work!

 Dr. Jasmin Ma’s best bang for your buck exercises

 Lower Body Exercises